Get 50% Discount Offer 26 Days

 create an archive from files or directories, use the -cvf options

-To extract files from an archive, use the -xvf options.
-This command will retrieve the files contained in the specified archive and restore them to their original locations.
-It’s particularly useful for accessing archived data.
+Use the—xvf options to extract files from an archive.
+This command will download and restore the specified archive files to their original location, making it very useful for accessing archived data.

 tar -xvf archive_name.tar